 The Retail Banking division has continuously endeavoured to be a market leader in digital solutions to banking, increasing channel diversification to improve efficiency.
-Accordingly, the Retail Banking division has taken advantage of the major changes in customer behaviour in recent years, as customers have transitioned away from branches to internet banking as the preferred channel, by successfully implementing the Arion Bank app in August 2012.
-Internet banking enables customers to access the majority of the most utilised services available at a traditional branch, while the increasingly popular the Arion Bank app allows customers to keep track of their finances with a single click.
+Accordingly, the Retail Banking division has taken advantage of the major changes in customer behaviour in recent years, as customers have transitioned away from branches to internet and mobile banking as the preferred channel, by successfully implementing the Arion Bank app in August 2012.
+Internet banking enables customers to access the majority of the most utilised services available at a traditional branch, while the increasingly popular Arion Bank app allows customers to keep track of their finances with a single click.
 In addition, the new generation of ATMs enables customers to save time by allowing them to deposit and withdraw cash as well as pay their bills without assistance from a cashier.

-The Retail Banking division plans to steadily reduce the volume of low value transactions handled at branches by putting greater emphasis on customers' experience, including through the Arion Bank app.
-By focusing on digitalisation of various processes, the Bank has reduced the internal lead time for customer onboarding by approximately 88 per cent. and launched a new digital initiative with respect to the mortgage loan application process in the fourth quarter of 2016.
+The Retail Banking division plans to steadily reduce the volume of low value transactions handled at branches by putting greater emphasis on customers' experience, through the Arion Bank app and other digital solutions.
+By focusing on digitalisation of various processes, the Bank has reduced the internal lead time for customer onboarding by approximately 88 per cent. and launched a new digital initiative with respect to the mortgage loan application process, credit cards, leasing SME onboarding, mortgage refinancing and other services.
+The public response to these digital initiatives has been very positive, with the majority of credit assessments and mortgage applications being performed digitally and payment plans for credit cards, overdrafts and other functions are set up almost entirely by using the Arion Bank app.

-As of 31 December 2016, the Retail Banking division had an estimated 124,622 active customers, of which 87.6 per cent. were individuals and 12.4 per cent. were SMEs.
-The Retail Banking division enjoys a loyal and relatively stable customer base in Iceland, with its customers accounting for 30.1% of individual customers in Iceland and 24.9% of SMEs in Iceland for the year ended 31 December 2016 (source: active customers definition based on Finalta, McKinsey; Capacent Gallup).
+As of 31 December 2017, the Retail Banking division had an estimated 130,291 active customers (defined as customers of the Retail Banking division who either (i) have a product in force (such as a loan, mortgage or insurance policy) or (ii) have made a customer-initiated financial transaction (excluding any automated payments such as direct debits) in the preceding six months on an account-based product (such as a current account, credit card or debit card); or (iii) have a balance of more than EUR 250 or equivalent in a current account or term deposit account), of which 87.6 per cent. were individuals and 12.4 per cent. were SMEs.
+The Retail Banking division enjoys a loyal and relatively stable customer base in Iceland, with its customers accounting for 27.9 per cent. of individual customers in Iceland and 27.4 per cent. of SMEs in Iceland for the year ended 31 December 2017 (source: active customers definition based on Finalta, McKinsey; Capacent Gallup).
+The Bank measures customer satisfaction on the basis of net promoter scores for its most important customer services.

 The Retail Banking division offers a comprehensive range of financial products and services, including mortgage loans, savings and checking accounts, vehicle and equipment financing, payment cards, pension services, insurance and funds.
-The Retail Banking division also offers factoring, or asset-based lending, which is used by SMEs, both importers and exporters.
+The Retail Banking division also offers factoring, or trade financing which is used by SMEs, both importers and exporters.
 In particular, the Bank uses factoring in connection with trade finance, where inventory financing is linked with the financing of receivables which suits the needs of exporters, such as seafood companies.
+The Bank also offers SME loans in cooperation with the European Investment Fund.